mirekuhlir/email-signature/README.md

    ```

    The starter kit should now be running on [localhost:3000](http://localhost:3000/).

-6. This template comes with the default shadcn/ui style initialized.
-If you instead want other ui.shadcn styles, delete `components.json` and [re-install shadcn/ui](https://ui.shadcn.com/docs/installation/next)

 > Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.